spoddutur/spark-notes/wsg.md

 Data Availability - All the data needed to perform an instruction should be available readily in cache.
 Else, it'll lead to CPU stalling (or CPU idling)

 ## How is data availability critical for execution speed?
-To illustrate this better let’s look at an example where we see both pipelines:
-1. Pipeline without any CPU Stall
-2. Pipeline with CPU Stall
-We'll see how pipeline scheduling happens for the following four stages of an instruction cycle:
+To illustrate this better let’s look two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).
 - E Execute: perform the operation specified by the instruction.